edvanburen/twosigma/README.md

 ```

 - **count**: A vector of non-negative integer counts.
 No normalization is done.
 - **mean_covar**: A matrix (such as from model.matrix) of covariates for the (conditional) mean model without an intercept term.
 Columns give covariates and rows give individual-level information.
-Can be NULL if using the mean_form parameter described below.
 - **zi_covar**: A matrix (such as from model.matrix) of covariates for the zero-inflation model without an intercept term.
 Columns give covariates and rows give individual-level information.
-Can be NULL if using the zi_form parameter described below.
 - **mean_re**: Should random intercept terms be included in the (conditional) mean model?
 Can be NULL if using the mean_form parameter described below.
 - **zi_re**: Should random intercept terms be included in the zero-inflation model?
 Can be NULL if using the mean_form parameter described below.
 - **id**: Vector of individual-level ID's.
 Used for random effect prediction.